Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Background

 \subsection{LLM Agents in Cybersecurity}

-Recent advancements in large language models (LLMs) have sparked significant interest in their application within cybersecurity, particularly in penetration testing and security assessments.
-Researchers have adapted Capture The Flag (CTF) challenges as standardized benchmarks \cite{intercode, hacksynth, cybench, nyu}, to systematically evaluate the cybersecurity capabilities of LLM-based agents.
-Initial evaluations revealed that general-purpose LLMs struggled to effectively handle specialized cybersecurity tasks due to their inherent inability to interact directly with computing environments \cite{llm_ctf_limitations, intercode, hacksynth, pentestgpt}.
+Recent advancements in LLMs have sparked significant interest in their application within cybersecurity, particularly in penetration testing and security assessments.
+Researchers have adapted Capture The Flag (CTF) challenges as standardized benchmarks \cite{intercode, hacksynth, cybench, nyu}, to evaluate the cybersecurity capabilities of LLM-based agents systematically.
+Initial evaluations revealed that general-purpose LLMs struggled to effectively handle specialized cybersecurity tasks due to their inherent inability to execute code or interface with operating systems and external tools \cite{llm_ctf_limitations, intercode, hacksynth, pentestgpt}.

 In other domains, to bridge this interaction gap, newer architectures introduced tool augmentation, empowering LLM agents to invoke external tools or APIs.
 Frameworks like ReAct (Reason+Act) demonstrated substantial improvements by integrating logical reasoning with actionable tool use \cite{react}.
 OpenAI’s ChatGPT further extended this approach through a plugin/function-calling API, enabling deterministic JSON tool calls \cite{openai_function_calling}.
 Additionally, Anthropic’s Model Context Protocol (MCP) provides a structured interface for models to interact seamlessly with external data sources and tools, facilitating complex cybersecurity tasks that require real-time computational support \cite{anthropic_mcp, mcp_landscape}.
-These tool-augmented LLM agents have markedly advanced the state-of-the-art.
+These tool-augmented LLM agents have significantly advanced the state-of-the-art.
 However, they have yet to be fully utilized in autonomous penetration testing.